xveganxxxedgex/burrow_gardens/README.md

 Add background music

-Pause game state when browser is idle
+Pause game state when browser is idle (see TODOs in code)

 Maybe save state to session using store.js to let players continue